textpotential/bibliarchic/chapt1.md

 [^early_interface]: Marshall McLuhan and Quentin Fiore, *The Medium is the Massage* (New York: Bantam Books, 1967).

-The first noun definition in the OED is the scientific definition, which denotes the boundary between two portions or phases of matter.[^interface_n] Though this earliest use of the term is not our primary focus here, it is worth noting that even this scientific definition foregrounds the irreducibility to consumption operative in interface.
+The first definition of interface in the OED is a scientific definition, which denotes the boundary between two portions or phases of matter.[^interface_n] Though this earliest use of the term is not our primary focus here, it is worth noting that even this scientific definition foregrounds the irreducibility to consolidation operative in interface.
-Whether the interface identifies a boundary surface (the OED actually uses the term "face" here) within the same substance or between substances, the interface signals the interaction of two entities without one being consumed by the other.
+Whether the interface identifies a boundary surface (the OED actually uses the term "face" here) within the same substance or between substances, the interface signals the interaction of two entities without either being eradicated.
 Even in these early technical uses of the idea of interface in the late nineteenth century, we hear the relationality of interaction and the resistance to reduction into one entity or the other at work in interface.

 [^interface_n]: "interface, n.".